-

 To All Members:

 AFGE Local 3937's website will notify members of the time and place of the next scheduled Local Business Meeting.
-Due to the ongoing COVID-19 pandemic, the Local Business Meetings are being held via Zoom video call.
+Local Business Meetings are being held via Zoom video call, to expand access throughout our regionwide Local.
 Please log in as a member to obtain the meeting access information under the Member Resources tab at left, Member Home page on the dropdown menu.
 JOIN US for important updates regarding your Union and your workplace.

 Not yet a member?
 Click to get started here (details at left): https://join.afge.org/